 As well as appearing in adjudications, Carlo is a TECBAR accredited Adjudicator

 Carlo is the author of the chapter about the NHBC in Emden’s Construction Law.

-- Property development arbitration – Carlo is instructed as sole counsel in an arbitration concerning the amount payable under a joint venture agreement for the development of houses in London; the amount at stake is approximately £2m.
+- Property development arbitration – Carlo successfully represented a developer as sole counsel in an arbitration concerning the amount payable under a joint venture agreement for the development of houses in London.
+The dispute was put at about £2m.

 - Water treatment arbitration – Instructed as sole counsel in arbitral proceedings concerning a water treatment plant in Eastern Europe, which is said to have been defectively constructed and / or designed (the claim is put at circa Euro 2m).

 - Landmark Limited & Woods Development Limited v American International Bank (In receivership) – This was a Privy Council appeal from the Eastern Caribbean Court of Appeal; it concerned the basis on which the Appellants were entitled to charge and claim for electricity which they had provided following the inability of the Antiguan statutory provider to meet the Respondent’s needs.
 Carlo was instructed with Kim Franklin QC for the successful Appellants.

 - Antigua Power Company Limited v The Attorney General of Antigua & Barbuda & Others – This is a claim for approximately £100m in the Eastern Caribbean Supreme Court.
 It arises out of a breach by the Antiguan Government of a Joint Venture Agreement to build a power-plant in Antigua.
 The Privy Council upheld APCL’s claim for breach of contract in 2013 (the report is at UKPC 23), and remitted the assessment of damages to the Antiguan High Court.
 Carlo is presently instructed on the assessment of damages trial with Kim Franklin QC and Dane Hamilton QC.